symfony/symfony-docs/reference/twig_reference.rst

 Makes a request to the given internal URI or controller and returns the result.
 The render strategy can be specified in the ``strategy`` key of the options.
-It's commonly used to :ref:`embed controllers in templates <templates-embed-controllers>`.
+It is commonly used to :ref:`embed controllers in templates <templates-embed-controllers>`.

 .. _reference-twig-function-render-esi: